felipekejo/aligent-be-challenge/README.md

 ```
 This approach ensures a more accurate representation of the number of complete years between two dates.

+7. Manual Date Handling: The decision to manually handle date calculations was made to demonstrate the process.
+However, it is acknowledged that using dedicated date manipulation libraries, such as moment.js, date-fns, or luxon, would enhance productivity and provide more robust solutions for date operations.

 #### Libraries

 - Fastify: The application uses Fastify as the web framework to build the API endpoints due to its high performance and low overhead.